byRizon/AutoAMS/README.md

 # AutoAMS
 A simple Mod to bypass the AMS captcha on MineChaos.

-Recommendation:
-○ Use the "NoForge" Mod by CCBlueX to hide your installed Forge mods.

 Commands:
 ○ .autoams start - Start the bot.
 ○ .autoams stop - Stop the bot.